-The primary energy use and $CO_2$ emissions are per square metre of floor area based on fuel use for the heating, ventilation, hot water and lighting systems.
-The rating can be compared to the benchmark of the average energy efficiency rating for the housing stock in Northern Ireland.
+The primary energy use and CO_2 emissions are per square metre of floor area based on fuel use for the heating, ventilation, hot water and lighting systems.
+The rating can be compared to two benchmarks: one that would be attained by a typical new dwelling with oil heating constructed to the minimum standards of the building regulations current at the date of the assessment and the second is the average for the housing stock in Northern Ireland.